bem22/CV/cv.md

 #### Technical Experience
 * Skilled in object-oriented and multi-threading programming | [__JAVA__](https://github.com/bemihai22/talktostrangersCMD)
 * Successes in programming with functional programming languages (Kotlin, Haskell, OCaml)
-* Experienced with build tools such as Maven and Graddle for dependency management and deployment
+* Experienced with build tools such as Maven and Graddle for dependency management and deployment [__Maven Project__] (https://github.com/bemihai22/christmas-crackers-dbm)
 * Experienced with logging and testing tools such as log4j 2.0 and JUnit 5
 * Android Development for Phones and Wearables
 * Experienced with RESTful APIs and JSON